 So how about having an event in Puerto/Nazaré/anywhere from the big wave world tour?
 Who wouldn’t mind seeing genuine sphincter-tightening fear in the eyes of some, and hell-ish madman relish in others?

-To win a surfing world title, you should have had to, in the throws of competition, ride a wave at least as tall as the contest scaffold.
+To win a surfing world title, you should have had to, in the throes of competition, ride a wave at least as tall as the contest scaffold.

 “Coming up in the next heat here at 40ft Nazaré, it’s Kanoa Igarashi vs Felipe Toledo…” Yes please!